Updated: March 2021

 But it isn’t a good thing for everybody.
-VG based e-liquid has a much smoother feeling on the throat, so anybody finding PG too irritating should choose juices with a higher VG content.
-Many longer-term vapers move towards higher VG content as a smoking-like throat hit becomes less important a factor.
+VG-based e-liquid has a much smoother feeling on the throat, so anybody finding PG too irritating should choose juices with a higher VG content.
+Many longer-term vapers move towards higher VG content as a smoking-like throat hit becomes a less important factor.

 2 – VG Improves Vapor Production

 While VG may be lacking the throat hit many smokers are looking for, the biggest benefit is that it produces denser, thicker vapour.
-This is the reason that “cloud chasers” – who are looking to maximise vapour production – choose higher-VG e-liquids.
+This is the reason that “cloud chasers” – who are looking to maximise vapour production – choose higher VG e-liquids.

 For newer vapers, having a high VG content and huge vapour production isn’t as important, but you still have to strike a balance.
-With little or no VG, the vapour production will be weak and the e-liquid won’t do as good a job of replicating the sensory experience of smoking.
+With little or no VG, the vapour production will be weak and the vape juice won’t do as good a job of replicating the sensory experience of smoking.

 3 – PG Wicks More Efficiently Than VG